Stewardship at Holy Trinity Parish

 Meeting Jesus in Prayer and Worship

 For each of us, time remains our most valuable commodity.
-During these most challenging days of 2020, we have the opportunity to reconsider how we spend our time.
-Prioritizing work, family, service to others, recreation, rest, and of course, prayer and worship remains central to our Stewardship Way of Life.
+During these most challenging days of 2021, we have the opportunity to reconsider how we spend our time. prioritizing work, family, service to others, recreation, rest and, of course, prayer and worship remains central to our Stewardship Way of Life.

-As Disciples of Christ, we make God the priority.
+As Stewards, we make God the priority.
 We join together on Sunday to worship God and refocus our lives on Jesus Christ.

 Sharing our talent with our community